 Your state's protective order laws will differ depending on where you live or what law applies.
-Here’s a brief summary of protective orders in the Vermont.

 Protective Orders in Vermont

 You have to go to court to receive a protective order.
 Vermont courts will issue one when necessary to prevent further abuse or violence.
 While most people think of a violent partner when they think of domestic violence, other situations are also covered.